fbpx

 Trust and Cooperation

-The importance of choosing someone that you trust and will work well with you personally cannot be understated.
-This is where word of mouth as a source for finding a builder shines brightly.
-Barn Pros can fill in gaps in your builder’s knowledge, but we can’t generate trust between the two of you.
+The importance of choosing someone that you trust and will work well with personally cannot be understated.
+This is where word of mouth shines brightly.
+Barn Pros build support is available throughout the construction process, but we can’t generate trust between the two of you.
 We’ve worked with hundreds of builders who appreciate the ease and predictability that Barn Pros brings to the project.
-If you have a builder in mind, feel free to have them call us.
-We would love to chat with them personally.
-Our experienced staff can make sure that they understand everything, and we will do all we can to make their (and your) lives easier.

-Barn Pros will provide the locally-sourced materials for your pre-engineered structure delivered to your site.
+Barn Pros will provide the locally-sourced materials for your pre-engineered structure which will be delivered to your site.
 We provide architectural blueprints and any other instructions required.
 This includes foundation requirements and drawings.
 We will work directly with you and your builder to resolve any questions or issues as they arise throughout the entire process.

 Your builder is responsible for laying the foundation and framing the structure.
 This includes roofs, floors and any additional exterior and interior work.
 Depending on your arrangement and needs, the builder may arrange for other subcontractors to perform specialized installations, such as plumbing and electrical.
-They will usually take care of permitting and inspection requirements.

 POPULAR